Vishfrendy/6005CEM_Security_Coursework2/README.md

 # 6005CEM_Aug2023_Security_Coursework2_Group3

-Welcome to the GitHub repository for a simple tech E-Commerce website done by Vishnu Murthy.
+Welcome to the GitHub repository for a simple tech E-Commerce website done by Vishnu Murthy for the INT6005CEM (Security) course.
 This project is meticulously developed using HTML, PHP, CSS, and JavaScript, providing a seamless and interactive online shopping experience for users passionate about technology products.
 This website is developed to address the most common and severe security concerns, plus implementing security methods, functions, and techniques to fix those security concerns while strengthening the website further from any potential security breach.

 # How To Install
 1. Download this repository into a ZIP file.